Configuring Your Organization

 content:readcontent:writecontent:publish

-- Click Save
+- Click Save.

-Assign Roles to Users
+Assign roles to users

-- Under Roles, click Assign Role
+- Under Roles, click Assign Role.

-- Select one or more roles
+- Select one or more roles and save.

-Step 7: Test the Login Flow
+Step 7: Test the login flow

-OIDC Discovery
+OIDC discovery

-curl https://app.lumoauth.dev/t/acme-corp/api/v1/.well-known/openid-configuration
+curl https://app.lumoauth.dev/orgs/acme-corp/api/v1/.well-known/openid-configuration

-Initiate Login
+Initiate login

 Open this URL in a browser (replace YOUR_CLIENT_ID):